khakhalin/notes/02_Regression.md

 **Roughness penalty**: Use basic RSS (Residual Sum of Squares) with an explicit penalty: L = RSS(f) + λJ(f), where J grows as f() becomes too rough.
 For example, defining J as λ∫(f'')²dx leads to **cubic smoothing splines** as an optimal solution.
 Roughness penalty can be interpreted in a Bayesian way, as a log-prior.

 **Kernel methods**: explicitly specify local neighborhoods, and a type of a function to fit it locally.
 The neighborhood is defined by the kernel function K(x0,x) that acts as weights for x around x0.
 Gaussian Kernel: K = 1/λ exp( - |x-x0|² / 2λ).
-The simplest way to use kernels K is to calculate a weighted average of y using these kernels (aka Nadaraya–Watson kernel regression): f(x0) = ∑ K(x0,x_i)∙y_i / ∑ K(x0,x_i).
+The simplest way to use kernels K is to calculate a weighted average of y using these kernels (aka Nadaraya–Watson kernel regression): f(x0) = ∑ K(x0,x_i)∙y_i / ∑ K(x0,x_i). #kernel

 Or we can choose some smooth f(x), and then optimize it using kernels in RSS calculations: RSS(x0) = ∑ K(x,x0)∙(y-f(x))² , where ∑ runs through all (x_i, y_i).
 If we assume f(x) = θ0 + θx, we get **local linear regression**.
 KNNs (see [[03_Classification]]) can also be considered a subtype of a kernal method, just with a weird discontinuous stepwise kernel.